metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-tutorials/00-my-first-candy-machine.md

 ?
 How many creator wallets do you have? (max limit of 4) ›
 ```

 Here we enter the number of creators who are part of this project and who we want to receive royalties from secondary sales.
-For this tutorial we will use 1 creator so input "1" and press enter.
+For this tutorial we will use one creator so input "1" and press enter.

 ```
 ?
 Enter creator wallet address #1 ›